apike/allenpike.com/_posts/2020-03-31-explain-like-im-3.markdown

 This wasn’t the plan, back when March 2020 commenced – many years ago.

-But it’s clear now that all pre-existing plans have expired.
+But it’s clear now that all pre-existing plans are obsolete.
 The name of the game is adapting to being surprised.

 And you know who’s used to being surprised?
 A 3 year old.